 Nico Sarbanes is a jazz vocalist, trumpeter, and composer currently residing in New York City.
-At 24, he has already emerged as one of the genre's most talented young performers, combining a virtuosic technique on the trumpet with an impressive command of the vocal repertoire of the Great American Songbook.
+He has already emerged as one of the genre's most talented young performers, combining a virtuosic technique on the trumpet with an impressive command of the vocal repertoire of the Great American Songbook.
 As a bandleader, Nico has led performances and recorded with some of today's greatest jazz players, including Antonio Hart, Cyrus Chestnut, Warren Wolf, Winard Harper, Mark Gross, and Tim Green.
 As a composer, he draws on his jazz and classical influences, as well as the klezmer music of his Jewish heritage, to create exciting new works.

 Nico grew up listening to the sounds of Tony Bennett, Frank Sinatra, Billie Holiday, and Ella Fitzgerald, and began singing popular jazz standards in elementary school.
 He picked up the trumpet at age 10, but it wasn't until high school, upon hearing Charlie Parker, Dizzy Gillespie, Lee Morgan, and above all, Clifford Brown, that he seriously devoted himself to the study of jazz.
 Nico received his Bachelor of Music degree from the esteemed Schulich School of Music at McGill University in Montreal.
 While at Schulich, he received numerous awards for performance, and for multiple years occupied the solo trumpet chair in the school's premier touring big band ensemble.
 Under the tutelage of venerable jazz composers such as Kevin Dean, Joe Sullivan, and Jean-Nicholas Trottier, Nico honed his own compositional talent, earning additional accolades.
 Quickly establishing himself as an artist to watch on the Montreal jazz scene, Nico led two successful performances at the Festival International de Montreal, including opening for Grammy Award-winning vocalist Dianne Reeves at the Theatre Maisonneuve.